A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Invariant dissipative operators in Hilbert spaces and totally dissipative s

-The compactness criterium of Proposition \ref{prop:finalmente} shows that $(\Phi_n)_{n\in\N}$ is relatively compact in $\prob_2^{sw}(\TX)$.
+The compactness criterion of Proposition \ref{prop:finalmente} shows that $(\Phi_n)_{n\in\N}$ is relatively compact in $\prob_2^{sw}(\TX)$.
 On the other hand, since $\frF=\clo\frF$ by Proposition \ref{prop:sw-closedness}, we know that any accumulation point of $\Phi_n$ belongs to $\frF$ and therefore it should coincide with $\frF[\mu]$.

-In order to prove the converse implication, it is sufficient to consider the case $\lambda=0$ and $\frF$ deterministic and hemicontinuous; we try to reproduce the argument of \cite{BrezisFR} in the measure theoretic framework.
+In order to prove the converse implication, it is sufficient to consider the case $\lambda=0$ and $\frF$ deterministic and hemicontinuous; we reproduce the argument of \cite{BrezisFR} in the measure theoretic framework.

-We first observe that the Lagrangian representation $\mmo$ of $\frF$ is everywhere defined and single-valued, since $\iota(X)=\mu$, and $\iota^2(X,V)=\frF[\mu]=(\ii_\X, \ff)_\sharp \mu$ yield $V=\ff\circ X$.
+We first observe that the Lagrangian representation $\mmo$ of $\frF$ is everywhere defined and single-valued, since $\iota_X=\mu$, and $\iotaT_{X,V}=\frF[\mu]=(\ii_\X, \ff)_\sharp \mu$ yield $V=\ff\circ X$.

 Let $(Y,W)\in \cH\times \cH$ satisfying